ohdsi-studies/StrategusStudyRepoTemplate/template_docs/install_using_polites/InstallUsingPolites.md

 <ul>
 	<li>
 		<b>00-EditRenvironmentFile.R:</b> This script will let you edit your Renviron file. <br/>
-		For this step, you will need a Github Personal Access Token (PAT). <br/>
+		For this step, you will need a Github Personal Access Token (PAT).
-		Use https://github.com/settings/tokens to generate your token.  <br/>
+		Use <a href="https://github.com/settings/tokens">https://github.com/settings/tokens</a> to generate your token (you will need to be logged into Github first for this to work).
-		Add the following lines to the .Renviron file (where MY_GITHUB_PAT) is the token you generated as above: <br/>
+		Add the following lines to the .Renviron file (where MY_GITHUB_PAT) is the token you've just generated: <br/>
 		<br/>
 		_JAVA_OPTIONS='-Xmx4g'<br/>
 		GITHUB_PAT='MY_GITHUB_PAT'<br/>